 1957 C1 Engine Choices

-New for the 1957 model was buyers could have a choice in engine options.
+With the new 1957 model, buyers could have a choice in engine options:

 - 283ci, 245hp Engine (2×4 carburetor)

 - 283ci, 250hp Engine (fuel injection)

 - 283ci, 283hp Engine (fuel injection)

 - 3-speed manual